Indemnity Only: Summary

 V. I. Warshawski, a private detective, is employed by a man who calls himself John Thayer to find his son's girlfriend, Anita Hill.
 However, as she begins her search, V.I. almost immediately comes across Peter Thayer, John's son, dead.
 Her investigation takes a definite turn as she discovers her client may have ulterior motives.
 The man who claims to be John Thayer turns out to be Andrew McGraw, the father of Anita Hill and a big labor union leader.
 It is later revealed that Anita Hill's real name is Anita McGraw, and she had reasons for disappearing after Peter's murder.
 The detective realises she knows too much when she takes a beating from gang member Earl Smeissen.
 While she attempts to figure out who murdered Peter, she meets various roadblocks.
 In the same week, the real John Thayer is also killed, which alerts her on to scams and connections between the Knifegrinders labor union, the Ajax Insurance Company, and the Fort Dearborn Trust.
 She learns that one of Earl's henchmen was identified at the scene of the crime by a witness.
 Peter's younger sister, Jill Thayer, supplies family information and private documentation in her deceased father's office that support V.I.'s suspicions of insurance fraud, which Peter had first discovered.
 Her personal relationship with Ralph Devereaux has been kept separate from her work, until it's discovered that his boss, Yardley Masters, has been not only orchestrating these crimes and frauds, but doing some of the killing himself.
 At Ralph's apartment, Jill is held hostage by the gangsters and Yardley tries to strike again.
 V.I., using her expert fighting skills and powers of quick deduction, averts his attacks and saves the innocent people in the room.
 The book ends with Anita finally reunited with her father, but without a promise of forgiveness.

 Writing style

 Sara Paretsky's novels are written from a feminist perspective, reflecting a period when Paretsky became “socially and politically active, especially in helping lobby for abortion rights and later, after the passage of Roe v.
 Wade, becoming active in the National Abortion Rights Action League”.
-Her feminist style may also have also been influenced by her youthful “frustration with traditional gender roles, voiced in her novels by different characters, but most consistently espoused by Lieutenant Bobby Mallory".
+Her feminist style may also have been influenced by her youthful “frustration with traditional gender roles, voiced in her novels by different characters, but most consistently espoused by Lieutenant Bobby Mallory".
 This "partly motivated the strong feminist tone her novels take”.
 Paretsky uses her "expertise in the insurance business" as a background when she wrote Indemnity Only.